Everything I Need To Know Before and After I Explant

 This is a Pick Your Price guide.
 You choose the amount you’d like to donate for it.
 Anything is greatly appreciated, as I put in well over 20 hours each week towards helping women inside my Facebook, on Social Media, and through email completely free of charge.
 XO

-If you’re on Facebook and need support, solutions, and sisterhood + help with detoxing the body, self-love and healing, Join my Facebook Group.
+If you’re on Facebook and need support, solutions, and sisterhood + help with detoxing the body, self-love and healing, Join my Private Facebook Group.

 here’s to self-love, health and high vibes,